2019 Peshawar Zalmi season

 The Peshawar Zalmi is a franchise cricket team that represents Peshawar in the Pakistan Super League.
 They were one of the six teams that participated in the 2019 season.

-The team was captained by Darren Sammy, coached by Mohammad Akram.
+The team was captained by Daren Sammy, and coached by Mohammad Akram.

-They finished off as Runners-up for the second consecutive season after losing in the final against Quetta Gladiators.
-They finished first after the completion of their group stage matches, winning seven matches from their ten matches.
+They ended as the runners-up for the second consecutive season after losing in the final against Quetta Gladiators.
+They finished first in their group after winning seven out of their ten group stage matches.

-Kamran Akmal was team's best batsman with 357 runs from 13 matches.
-Hasan Ali was team's best bowler with 25 wickets across 13 matches.
+Kamran Akmal was the team's best batsman with 357 runs from 13 matches.
+Hasan Ali was the team's best bowler with 25 wickets across 13 matches.
 He was also the leading wicket-taker of the tournament and hence, won the Maroon Cap and Fazal Mehmood award for best bowler of the season.